Siddhesh-Agarwal/Python-Projects/README.md

 ___________________________________________________________

 ## How to contribute
-* Contributions are very welcome
+Contributions are very welcome
+* Create a pull request to add code(with necessary files)
+* Your name will be added to [contributors.md]()

 ___________________________________________________________